iamsmarts/qgc-courses/README.md

 JSON data with course details for QGC challenges.

 Compiling data to eventually build app for Quazar Golf Club challanges.
-Current data collection is being done manually, unless a public database or collection is found.
+Current data collection is being done manually, unless a PUBLIC database or API is found.

 Course data is collected as club challenges are planned.